A1X5H04/quizzapp/README.md

 # Quizzapp
-## This is a react solo projec
+### This is a react solo project

-This Quiz Game is entirely made in ⚛️ react with a clean and minimal look, you may find my figma file here.
+This Quiz Game is entirely made in ⚛️ react with a clean and minimal look, you may find my figma file [here](https://www.figma.com/file/ZOucYaCmahCof1MxNCv5yf/Quizzapp?node-id=0%3A1&t=MVstHvwWEe2n5qDr-1).

 ## Features
-Quizzapp has many features they are listed below :
+### Quizzapp has many features they are listed below :

 1. Upto 25 Categories
 2. Three Difficulty Modes: Easy, Medium and Hard